 Education and Training:

 To become a forklift operator you usually have to obtain a licence to Perform High Risk Work issued by WorkCover NSW or WorkSafe ACT.
-To gain a licence, you will need to register with an approved Registered Training Organisation and work under the supervision of a licensed operator.
+To gain a licence, you will need to complete units of competency at an approved Registered Training Organisation and work under the supervision of a licensed operator.
 You will also need to keep an approved logbook to record competencies achieved during training.
 Assessment by an independent assessor will then be required.
 The Perform High Risk Work Licence is issued under the National Standard for Licensing Persons Performing High Risk Work.

 You can also become a forklift operator through a traineeship in Warehousing Operations.
 Entry requirements may vary, but employers generally require Year 10.
 Ask your career adviser about the possibility of starting some of this training in school.